ECHOESProj/eo-custom-scripts/README.md

     SENTINEL5P
     COPERNICUS_SERVICES

 The processing modules, for the PROCESSING_MODULE argument, are given in https://github.com/sentinel-hub/custom-scripts and under the "scripts" directory in the repository (but without and documentation).
 The processing module is the name of the directory that contains script.js.
 For example, under sentinel-2 there is false_color_composite, barren_soil etc, each of which contain script.js.

 The instrument will map to the corresponding directory in the scripts directory, so for example with "SENTINEL1" instrument any of the scripts in the "sentinel-1" directory can be used.

 An example usage is as follows:

     python3 -m eomosaics sentinel2_l1c ndvi_greyscale "POLYGON((-6.3777351379394 52.344188690186, -6.3780784606933 52.357234954835, -6.3552474975585 52.357749938966, -6.3561058044433 52.345218658448, -6.3777351379394 52.344188690186))" 2019-01-01 2019-12-31

-The GeoTIFFs should be in object after this has executed.
+The GeoTIFFs should be in object store after this has executed.
+The location where the data is store is printed to the terminal.

 ### Alternatively, Run Using Docker

 ##### Step 1: build the container: